-Effective communication between the relevant parties on board the vessel, including the bridge team and the master, as well as between the master and the mooring parties, is also essential.
+Effective communication between the relevant parties on board the vessel (including the bridge team and between the master and the mooring parties) is also essential.

 Where and when applicable, the PWC should also establish contact with line handlers and berth masters.
 Consideration should be given to whether communications with them should be conducted on the same VHF channel used for communications with the tug or on a separate VHF or UHF channel.
-However, line handlers and berth masters should consider monitoring the vessel-tug VHF working channel to gain an understanding of the progress of the towage operation.
+However, line handlers and berth masters should consider monitoring the vessel-tug VHF working channel to gain an appreciation of the progress of the towage operation.